 Piggybacking in Computer Networks: Working, Benefits

 Piggybacking is a technique through which one device or session of communication acquires benefit or utilizes the resources of the other.
 It can make the processes more effective and reduce the utilization of resources by enabling two-way communication or data exchange at the same time, as per networking principles and data exchange.
-Here in this article, we will be discussing the applications, advantages, and drawbacks of Piggybacking in computer networks.
+This article discusses the applications, advantages, and drawbacks of piggybacking in computer networks.

 Piggybacking is referred to as sending a response or acknowledgment in the same packet or message utilised for carrying data instead of delivering a distinct acknowledgment message.
 Such twofold communication not just decreases network overhead but also maximizes the overall efficiency of the system.